charityyoungblood/StatisticsAndProbability/Scatterplot.md

     -> Each PAIR of values is plotted > The EXPLANATORY VARIABLE (X) is plotted on the X-Axis (Horizontal) -> The value of the RESPONSE VARIABLE (Y) is plotted on the Y-Axis
   - When creating a Scatterplot the EXPLANATORY VARIABLE should ALWAYS be plotted on the HORIZONTAL AXIS
-  - The RESPONSE VARIABLE should ALWAYS be plotted on the VERTICAL AXIS
+  - The RESPONSE VARIABLE should ALWAYS be plotted on the VERTICAL AXIS (Y-AXIS)

 2. How To Interpret A Scatterplot
   - When describing the relationship between two quantitative variables using a Scatterplot we look at: